-I find it so exhilarating talking to people who are making a difference by sharing their stories of hope and inspiration in the face of adversity.
-If you’ve lived long enough you know that life is not only uncertain it’s sometimes very challenging to make it through some of the difficulties that come our way.
+I find it so exhilarating talking to people who are making a difference by sharing their stories of hope and inspiration.
+If you’ve lived long enough you know life is not only uncertain it’s sometimes challenging to endure some of the difficulties that come our way.

 At age 25 Audrey Demmitt, the Support Group Advisor for the American Foundation for the Blind and a Peer Advisor for VisionAware.org, received her diagnosis of Retinitis Pigmentosa (RP) though she lived with the disease years before the diagnosis was made.
 RP is a genetic condition that causes retinal degeneration and eventual vision loss.